-One thing I noticed is that after I put the boards up the outlet and light switch are a little too much recessed.
-So now I have to deal with that.
+After I put the boards up the outlet and the light switch are a little too much recessed.
 After a quick google/youtube search I discovered I need to get spacers and that should take care of it.

-We decided not to get new hinges, apparently these are adjustable so we are going to mess with that first.
+We decided not to get new hinges because after some research we found out these are adjustable.
 I got the new door handles from Ikea, purchased a piece of wood for a shelf (1X8), and I am going to use it to make a DIY laundry sign.
 I am in the process of staining the shelf, here is a photo of that process!